Se a vida é (That's the Way Life Is)

 "Se a vida é (That's the Way Life Is)" is a song by English synth-pop duo Pet Shop Boys, released on 12 August 1996 as the second single from their sixth studio album, Bilingual (1996).
-The single was one of the most widely played records on UK radio in 1996 and stayed on the UK Singles Chart for almost two months peaking at number eight.
-It also reached the top five in Czech Republic, Finland, Hungary and Spain, and the top 10 in Denmark.
-Curiously, despite the Portuguese title, it was not a hit in Portugal, nor in the other major Lusophone country, Brazil.
+The song is based on "Estrada Da Paixão" by African-Brazilian band Olodum, which Pet Shop Boys heard during the South American leg of their Discovery tour in 1994.
+The band shares songwriting credits with Pet Shop Boys.